creamxiao/snake_robot/README.md

 [Go back to Prerequisites](#opencv)

 ## Run in Docker: ##
-1. Install Docker by running
+1. Install Docker by running in terminal
 ```
     sudo apt-get install docker.io
 ```